What to do If You’re in a Car Accident With a Drunk Driver

 If you drive drunk and are involved in an accident, you should:

-3. Do NOT speak with the other driver’s insurance: The opposing insurance companies are looking to place all fault on you.
+3. Do NOT speak with the other driver’s insurance – The opposing insurance companies are looking to place all fault on you.
 Anything you say to their insurance can be twisted and used against you.

 If you were hit by a drunk driver, you should:

-1. Call the police immediately after the accident: Any delay between the accident and the police’s arrival allows the driver’s BAC to drop.
+1. Call the police immediately after the accident – Any delay between the accident and the police’s arrival allows the driver’s BAC to drop.
 Be sure to tell the police that you suspect the other driver of drunk driving.
 This can add to the reasonable cause to solicit a breathalyzer test.

 Suing a Drunk Driver

-Accidents involving a drunk driver can have some serious penalties for the driver, including jail time and fines, but they can also face civil charges as well.
+Accidents involving a drunk driver can have some serious penalties for the driver, including jail time and fines, but they can also face civil charges.
 If you or a loved one were involved in an accident with a drunk driver, there is recourse.
 As with all car accidents, a driver has the legal right to file a claim against the other driver for damages not covered by their insurance.

-Call our Personal Injury team at (480) 467-4392 to discuss your case today.
+Call our Personal Injury team at (480) 378-8802 to discuss your case today.

 Free Personal Injury Case Review